 Second, Mr. Lemoine’s case demonstrates the importance of asserting the right to consult with an attorney prior to speaking with the police.
 Similar to Mr. Lemoine, most people are simply ill prepared to handle a police interrogation.
 The situation is naturally coercive.
 The suspect will be isolated in an “interview room” and perhaps handcuffed.
 The officer asking the hard questions will very likely be a trained and professional interrogator.
 Most people are simply unaware of the legal nuances surrounding the Miranda rights and what the police can and cannot do during an interrogation.
 For these reasons alone, invoking the right to an attorney when confronted with police interrogation is always a smart move.
 The failure to do so could have drastic consequences for the suspect as this case illustrates.
 A confession is the strongest piece of evidence in a criminal trial and virtually ensures that the suspect will be convicted of a crime.

 Finally, an important point to remember is that while the police can lawfully use deception during an interview the opposite is not true In fact, if a suspect lies to the police during the interrogation he or she could be charged with a crime for obstructing a police investigation.
-Thus, if you find yourself at the center of a police investigation it is important to consult with an attorney before speaking with the police.
+Thus, if you find yourself at the center of a police investigation it is important to consult with our Madison attorneys before speaking with the police.